-Rhythmic gymnastics is one of the artistic and dance sports and is one of the modern Olympic games.
+Rhythmic gymnastics is one of the artistic and dance-focused sports that’s part of the modern Olympic Games.

-A single player or a team of five players try to earn the most points, determined by a panel of judges, for leaps, balances, pirouettes (pivots), apparatus handling, and execution.
+A single player or a team of five players will try to earn the most points, determined by a panel of judges, for leaps, balances, pirouettes (pivots), apparatus handling and execution.

-Athletes in rhythmic gymnastics use one or two of the following five equipment in their performances:
+Athletes in rhythmic gymnastics use one or two of the following five pieces of equipment in their performances:

 Rhythmic gymnastics ribbon

-The ribbon curled in the hands of the gymnast always attracts the eyes of the spectators.
+The ribbon curled in the hands of the gymnast will always attract the eyes of the spectators.

-The satin or viscose strip is attached with a carbine or pigtail of nylon to the stick of a conical (cylindrical) shape.
+The satin or viscose strip is attached with a carbine or pigtail of nylon to the stick, which is a conical (cylindrical) shape.

-Athletes use ribbons up to 4 meters long in training and demonstrations.
+Athletes use ribbons up to four meters long in training and demonstrations.

-A huge choice of colors allows you to advantageously complement the gymnast’s costume which is know as rhythmic gymnastics leotards.
+A huge choice of colours will allow you to advantageously complement the gymnast’s costume, which is known as a rhythmic gymnastics leotard, with their ribbon.

 |Tape material||Stick length||Wand material|